dora-team/fourkeys/README.md

     1. Create and deploy the Cloud Run webhook target and ETL workers.
     1. Create the Pub/Sub topics and subscriptions.
     1. Enable the Google Secret Manager and create a secret for your GitHub repo.
-    1. Create a BigQuery dataset and tables, and schedule the nightly scripts.
+    1. Create a BigQuery dataset, tables and views.
     1. Open up a browser tab to connect your data to a DataStudio dashboard template.
 1. Set up your development environment to send events to the webhook created in the second step.
     1. Add the secret to your GitHub webhook.